cpkgroup/Motorbikes/README.md

 ```
 ### Configuration example

-create a database (mysql or sqlite etc.) and config the database on "app/config/parameters.yml"
+Create a database (mysql or sqlite etc.) and config the database on "app/config/parameters.yml"
 ```yaml
 parameters:
     database_host: 127.0.0.1